How to remove WebNavigator browser hijacker from Mac

 - Quit and relaunch Chrome.

 There are actually two places you need to look for any malicious add-ons installed in Firefox.
 But thankfully, they’re both relatively close to each other.
 Here’s how you uninstall add-ons with Firefox:

 - Open Firefox.

-- In the top-right corner, click the three horizontal lines > Add-ons.
+- In the top-right corner, click the three horizontal lines > Add-ons and themes.

 - Then, select Extensions in the sidebar.

 - Find any suspicious extensions installed.
 Click … > Uninstall.

 - Next, click on Plugins in the left sidebar and repeat step 4.

 - When you’re done, quit Firefox and reopen it.